BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/additive-synthesis.md

 We can directly control the power of each frequency of the final result over time ([amplitude modulation](sec-am)).
 In fact, we can also change and detune frequencies over time ([frequency modulation](sec-fm)).

-Additive synthesis is suitable for various types of sound, but it suites very well for xylophones, bells, and other metallic instruments, typically inharmonic sounds.
+Additive synthesis is suitable for various types of sound, but it suits very well for xylophones, bells, and other metallic instruments, typically inharmonic sounds.
+Even if these instruments vibrate inharmonically, they do not necessarily lack pitch.
+For example, bells, xylophones, and even drums can be tuned.
-Using harmonic waveforms, such as a [sawtooth wave](sec-sawtooth-wave), [square wave](sec-square-wave), or [triangle wave](sec-triangle-wave), would not be useful here as those are harmonic waveforms (as we know from the section above).
+Nevertheless, using only harmonic waveforms, such as a [sawtooth wave](sec-sawtooth-wave), [square wave](sec-square-wave), or [triangle wave](sec-triangle-wave), would not be enough to synthesize such instruments.

-The following code we generate an approximation of the [sawtooth wave](sec-sawtooth-wave) using 12 harmonics by using *additive synthesis*.
+Using the following code, we can generate an approximation of the [sawtooth wave](sec-sawtooth-wave) using 12 harmonics by using *additive synthesis*.
 We put all odd harmonics in the left and all even harmonics in the right channel.
 Additionally, each harmonic has its distinct randomized envelope.
 Therefore, even if the harmonics are the same, if we run the code multiple times, the sound is different because each time, the envelopes are different.